Robin Hood Gardens: The Smithsons on their work

 The project was the subject of a BBC documentary The Smithsons on Housing (1970), made by B. S. Johnson, in which both Smithsons are interviewed.
-The Smithsons reflected on the role of the architect, and how in the twentieth century they have been required to implement several visions.
-In the 1920s, the need had been for garden cities isolated from the industrialised city, this was followed for the need for sun filled high rise flats isolated and separated from the services on the ground.
+The Smithsons reflected on the role of the architect, and how in the 20th century they have been required to implement several visions.
+In the 1920s, the need had been for garden cities isolated from the industrialised city, this was followed for the need for sun filled high-rise flats isolated and separated from the services on the ground.
 To reconnect families with each other, the Smithsons designed streets in the air that were to emulate the terraced housing of the Georgian period; they would, by design, block out the noise and look over a green central communal area.

 Although Peter Smithson admitted he had been driven by a combination of urgency, practicality and idealism, he claimed in a 1990s interview that the project had failed, although he largely blamed social issues rather than architectural ones for this failure.

 "In other places you see doors painted and pot plants outside houses, the minor arts of occupation, which keep the place alive.
-In Robin Hood you don't see this because if someone were to put anything out people will break it."
+In Robin Hood you don't see this because if someone were to put anything out people will break it".

 Asked why he felt this was the case, Smithson cited "social jealousy".

 In contrast, an online photography exhibition chronicling the lived experience and architecture of the estate in its last years before demolition shows residents' pleasures in inhabiting the estate.

-Robin Hood Millennium Green in the Estate
+Robin Hood Millennium Green in the estate

-At the turn of the Millennium, the central green with its distinctive hill, we turned into a Millennium Green and various artistic features were added to enhance it.
+At the turn of the Millennium, the central green with its distinctive hill was turned into a Millennium Green and various artistic features were added to enhance it.
 Once the estate was condemned, Natural England gave their permission for the Millennium Green to be given up and redeveloped.
-As of 2022, the Developer's plans to have the green area reinstated are years behind.
+As of 2022, the developer's plans to have the green area reinstated are years behind.